Many different techniques are practised in chiropractic today, most designed to utilise the spine and nervous system to affect the health of the body.

 Chiropractors Don’t Heal

 Medical research is being done today to better understand this self-healing process.
 The science of neuro-immunology explores the ability of the body to combat and to conquer disease.
 It is now recognised that, had self-healing not existed, mankind would not have survived through the centuries.
 A simple example of self-healing is the ability of the body to mend a broken bone after it has been set.
-Interference to the nervous system by an atlas misalignment retards and/or prevents the ability of the body to heal itself.
+Interference to the nervous system by an atlas misalignment affects the ability of the body to heal itself.

 Do Symptoms Matter?

 Yes and no. Symptoms are merely signals from the body that indicate change.
 Not the problem, the signal.
 However, what causes symptoms for one person will not cause symptoms for another.
 Unfortunately, vertebral misalignment will produce imbalance in the body structure long before symptoms occur in most cases.
 Relief of symptoms, therefore, is a secondary effect of the adjustment.
-First, there must be a re-setting of the misaligned vertebrae, and a period of time that the vertebrae hold their normal positions until the healing process is complete.
+First, there must be a re-setting of the misaligned vertebrae, and a period of time that the vertebrae hold their normal positions until the healing process is stable.